Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ![Documentation OpenHub DuckieTV](http://i.imgur.com/ApGV6oM.png)

-Through out the code there are several elements, such as self-explaining variables and comments, that makes the understandability of this project a lot easier.
+There are several elements throughout the code, such as self-explaining variables and comments, that make the understandability of this project a lot easier.

 ![Code Documentation](http://i.imgur.com/ZmP6bPl.png)

 ### Heterogeneity

-Despite of having a handfull of contributors it is necessary ensure that when merging pull request the programe remains fully functional.
+Despite having only a handfull of contributors, it is necessary ensure that when merging pull requests, the program remains fully functional.

-This problem can be overcome with 2 metods unit testing or through integration tests.
-DuckieTV uses Travis CI to automate this integration tests and ultimately ensure the correct function off the program with the new changes.
+This problem can be overcome with 2 metods: unit testing or integration testing.
+DuckieTV uses Travis CI to automate this by clearing integration tests, ultimately ensuring the correct functionality of the program after applying the new changes.

-We can concluded that the use of a repository GitHub open to various contributors result in a heterogeneity of test tools used.
+We can conclude that the use of a repository GitHub open to various contributors results in a heterogeneity of test tools used.

 ## Critical Analysis

-Even though DuckieTV has some unit and integration tests, they are not updated for a long time maybe one of the reasons why we can not even run the tests.
-Several features were released without being tested as well as new libraries added that may be a problem when bugs start to be detected.
+Even though DuckieTV has some unit and integration tests, they have not been updated for a long time.
+This maybe even be one of the reasons why we couldn not even run the tests.
+Several features as well as new libraries were added without being tested, that may prove to become a problem in the future, when bugs start to be detected.

-The fact that every component depends on DuckieTV module will make the creation of new tests more difficult.
+The fact that every component depends on the DuckieTV module will make the creation of new tests more difficult.
+This dependancy may be the reason why the developers have not dedicated their time to developing more tests.

-Of course that its not everything bad at all.
-This project is very well documented, several diagrams were created so that new contributors could understand the logic behind the chosen organization.
+Of course, not everything is bad.
+This project is very well documented, several diagrams were created so that new contributors could understand the logic behind the chosen organization, to compensate for the lack of tests present.

-There are inline comments and the variables naming is self-explanatory which helps the most when analysing a function.
+There are inline comments and the variables naming is self-explanatory, which helps the most when analysing a function.

-Summing up, DuckieTV **must** create unit tests for the existing features and the future ones, and keeping up with the good documentation techniques.
+Summing up, DuckieTV **must** create unit tests for the existing features and the future ones, as well as keep up with the good documentation techniques.

 ### Authors
 * João Silva ([up201305892@fe.up.pt](mailto:up201305892@fe.up.pt))